denistsoi/franklinchen.github.io/source/_posts/2012-06-03-why-i-am-grateful-that-my-father-never-let-me-win-a-chess-game-against-him.markdown

 ## (Update of 2013-02-27)

-The renowned chess instructor [Bruce Pandolfini gives a nuanced, thoughtful answer to a parent's question about whether to let a child win](http://www.chesscafe.com/bruce/bruce164.htm).
+The renowned chess instructor Bruce Pandolfini gave a nuanced, thoughtful answer to a parent's question about whether to let a child win. (**Update of 2013-12-22**: Unfortunately, the link I originally provided to his article no longer works, as Chess Cafe has begun removing archives of its content).

 I still think that how my father operated worked out well for me.
 I learned to value getting better, rather than winning.
 I trusted that getting better would eventually lead to winning, and it did.
 Even as an adult who has limited time and ambition, I still value getting better over winning.
 And [I just won the 2013 Pittsburgh Chess Club Championship](/blog/2013/02/20/pittsburgh-chess-club-championship-2013-round-6-winning-as-black-like-a-madman/).
 I am in the [top 40 of the active rated chess players in Pennsylvania](http://www.pscfchess.org/ratings/regtoppa.htm).
 I wouldn't be here if my father had not instilled in me a love of excellence and an honest self-evaluation.
 I don't even feel good when I win.
 I only feel good when I judge that I *deserved* to win.

+## (Update of 2013-12-22)

+Hugh Patterson at The Chess Improver posted a great article ["Some Thoughts for Parents"](http://chessimprover.com/some-thoughts-for-parents/).

+Meanwhile, although I am not a parent yet, I am teaching chess now, so I'm personally facing practical decision-making in how I try to simultaneously install love for chess, sheer fun, and a healthy drive for excellence.